dreamboat26/langchain-chronicles/LoRA-BERT-For-Question-Answering-main/README.md

 | Inference Latency    | 0.14 Seconds    | 0.14 Seconds    |
 | Trainable Parameters | 108893186       | 592900          |

-### Pre-Trained Models
-You can download sample pre-trained models for [LoRA BERT](https://drive.google.com/file/d/1JfUJnAIupcaEv6PKzVOoB0Lsk1wv_q1Y/view?usp=sharing) and [Non-LoRA BERT](https://drive.google.com/file/d/1aIcI_9RRWVUJHts5ZgsKDuH4HjVFe467/view?usp=sharing).
-Put the models into the `models/` directory where `inference.py` natively points to.
-Note that these sample models were trained on 20000 samples of the whole dataset.

 ### Inference
 `inference.py` file provides easy pipeline to use.
 Change the `context` and `question` variables based on your need.
 Change the `MODEL_PATH` variable inside the pipeline to point to your trained model.
 If you want to use the LoRA model change `LORA` variable to `True`.